cysouw/diathesis/text/c04_reflexive.md

 ### Coreference always with nominative

-The pronoun *sich* always refers to the nominative subject [@Next a], except in some situations after another diathesis [@Next b] or other light verbs:
+The pronoun *sich* always refers to the nominative subject [@next a], except in some situations after another diathesis [@next b] or other light verbs:

 :::ex
 a.
 Ich wasche mich.